PaulRitaldato1/WarpOpenGL/README.md

 As for other general improvements, I would like too touch on how threading is used in this project.
 Frankly, its not.
 OpenGL is extremely limited with threading so the only real performance gains I could muster were from loading models/textures.
 Now, one use that was not used in this project was the concept of a render, update, and event thread.
 Currently, all of these things happen in the same thread.
 This will be addressed in future renderer projects but it is beyond the scope of this one.

 The last architectural improvement I will touch on is allocators.
 I use the default C++ allocator only.
 In later projects I will try to define my own in the hopes of performance gains.
 This is by far not the only improvment that can be made but I would deem it a major upgrade.

+As for rendering techniques there are many that can be improved upon here.
+For the sake of this project they are out of scope, but in next projects I would like to address these: Better optimized deferred rendering using the stencil buffer, Forward+ rendering, GPU culling, Post processing effects, PBR.
+That is not an exhaustive list, just notable improvements over this project.